 Talented athletes have bright futures with numerous opportunities within sports and entertainment.
 However, to make the most of these opportunities, they need wealth management for professional athletes.
-This is a specialized branch of wealth management that caters to the specific challenges that come with being an athlete.
-Financial planning should be taken seriously.
+Athlete wealth management is a specialized branch that caters to the specific challenges that come with being an athlete.
+Athletes should take financial planning seriously.

 The experts in professional athlete wealth management know how to navigate through these unique challenges properly.
 Here are some key differences between wealth management for athletes and traditional wealth management: